sergiofgonzalez/docker-book/03-sample-containers/e13-spark-standalone-cluster/spark-master/README.md

 $ sudo docker exec spark-master /bin/bash -c "./bin/spark-submit --master local[*] --class <main-class-for-spark-app> /media/shared-spark/<jar-name-for-spark-app> <additional-args>"
 ```

-assuming that you have previously copied the *jar* in the host shared volume found in `../shared/volume`.
+assuming that you have previously copied the *jar* in the host shared volume found in `../shared-volume`.

-Note that if you submit the job to the cluster (using `--master spark://0.0.0.0:7077` instead of using `--master local[*]`) it will eventually stop waiting for worker nodes to become available.
+Note that if you submit the job to the cluster (using `--master spark://0.0.0.0:7077` instead of using `--master local[*]`) it will eventually stop, waiting for worker nodes to become available to process the tasks.

 You can follow the information in the section [Manually Connecting the Worker with a Running Master](../spark-worker/README.md#manually-connecting-the-worker-with-a-running-master) in the Spark worker documentation to link the *Master* with a *Worker* without using *Docker Compose* or *Docker Swarm*.